From may 3 through july 26, 2003.

 Of course I understood that Rimbaud could not be wrong, and neither was I. Contrary to ideas promoted by some romantic and modernist theoricians (most notably Kandinsky), synesthesia cannot be taken as a blueprint for a universal plastic language.
 The phenomenon is strictly personal.

-The drawing I showed contrasted this motif with a background were the colours are an imitative representation of nature:
+The drawing I showed contrasted this motif with a background were the colours are an imitative representation of nature :

 Numerals also have -for me- their synesthetic colours.
-For the first five we obtain the following lay-out:
+For the first five we obtain the following lay-out :

 This motif again is contrasted with nature as camouflage as mimetic rendering of nature.

 As an illustration of other synesthetic determinations of form, not limited to elementary abstract forms, I wanted to make a proposal with a figurative aspect : synesthesia is not based on the pictorial form, but on the shape and nature of a represented object.
-The knife is blue ; the spoon is red ; the fork is yellow.

 No poetic effect here attuned to the pictured thing, whether heroic, tragic, moving or otherwise sublime.
 The chosen theme is most ordinary.
 The sense is created in the relationships between the different elements of the image.

-SYNESTHETIC STILL LIFE.
+SYNESTHETIC STILL LIFE

-The TASTE of COLOURS.
+The TASTE of COLOURS

-Of TASTE and COLOURS.
+About TASTE and COLOURS

 Most of these synesthetic compositions return to the traditional duality of figure and background.
 For the background I invert the relationships between mimetism and abstraction which characterize the synesthetic figure :